 The decision angered the NGOs who fought fiercely against a re-authorization.

-"Five more years of glyphosate will put our health and the environment at risk, and this is a major setback for more sustainable farming methods," said Friends of the Earth Europe's Adrian Bebb.
+"Five more years of glyphosate will put our health and the environment at risk, and this is a major setback for more sustainable farming methods," raves Adrian Bebb of Friends of the Earth Europe.

 The main European farmers' union, Copa-Cogeca, would have hoped even more, the European legislation allowing to authorize a substance for 15 years.

-"Although it is good news that the decision was made, putting an end to the uncertainty for farmers and their cooperatives, we are concerned that the EU has agreed to a reauthorization for five years and not 15, "said the union in a statement.
+"Although it is good news that the decision was made, ending the uncertainty for farmers and their cooperatives, we are concerned that the EU has agreed to a re-authorization for five years and not 15, "said the union in a statement.

 Glyphosate is prized by farmers for its efficiency and low cost.